-Tom Chatfield is a British author and philosopher specialized in new technology.
-His most famous works, such as Critical Thinking and Live This Book! have been translated in over thirty languages.
+Dr. Tom Chatfield is a British author and philosopher specialized in new technology.
+His most famous works, such as Critical Thinking and Live This Book! have been translated into over thirty languages.
 A professor at Oxford, he also works as a consultant for major tech companies.
 He holds the strong conviction that the key to success in the 21st century depends on well-developed critical thinking skills.

 It’s no secret that the digital revolution has greatly impacted both our private and professional lives.
 And it doesn’t look like it will be slowing down anytime soon.
 The arrival of 5G, advancements in AI, and the expansion of innovative digital platforms that have come to redefine business models are only just the very beginning of this exponential growth.

 First off, critical thinking is what distinguishes us from machines.
 Technological tools are becoming increasingly powerful and have already surpassed us in many ways.
 But with these skills, we possess something they will never have.
 We dominate the machines, thanks to our critical thinking.

 These skills are also important because they allow us to pick out the pertinent information from the constant flow that we receive.
 Machines drown us in data, but it’s up to us to analyze, evaluate, and judge its pertinence.
 Critical thinking therefore helps us from being manipulated.

 And the good news is that these skills can be learned and developed.
 Critical thinking experts have identified a few good habits and tips that are easy to put into place.
 Time management, for example, is crucial, due to the rate at which our digital society moves.
 Refusing to succumb to the hectic pace of various digital distractions helps us maintain our analytical skills and therefore control our environment.